 Ukraine Compensation Laws

-Ukraine’s Labor Law Code includes a section on the minimum wage for unqualified labor, which is around 1,500 UAH a month.
-Ukraine changes these wages almost monthly, so it’s important to check for any new wages to ensure you’re staying compliant.
+Ukraine’s minimum wage was raised to UAH 60,000 per month in 2021.
+Ukraine changes these wages frequently, so it’s important to check for any new wages to ensure you’re staying compliant.
 If you’re hiring for skilled positions, you can negotiate a monthly salary with the employee.

 Any hours over a typical 40-hour workweek are considered overtime and should get paid at 100% over an employee’s normal salary.
 Employees cannot work more than two hours a day of overtime in two days or more than 120 hours per year.
 However, these compensation laws can change depending on certain labor agreements.